Work in Progress

 - Does government have appropriate mechanisms in place to ensure that financial obligations assumed in granting special indemnities are effectively managed, appropriately authorized and in compliance with the applicable indemnity agreement?

 - Are reporting practices sufficient to ensure government is accountable for obligations assumed and expenditures incurred in relation to special indemnities?

-The Office expects to complete the audit in July 2013.
+The Office expects to complete the audit in Fall 2013.

 - Information Technology General Controls HealthCheck